-I act as external evaluator for ‘Make A Noise’, a DfE funded project and for an FE College.
+Evaluations:I acted as external evaluator for ‘Make A Noise’, a DfE funded project and for an FE College.
 With my colleague Dr Cathy Street I’ve explored how local authority agencies respond to cases with an online component.
-Youthworks is developing new guidance for schools in Wales with an online Toolkit of resources to support it.
+Youthworks led a team developing new statutory anti-bullying guidance for schools in Wales with an online Toolkit of resources to support it.

 Where is online safety going?
 Should it even be a separate subject?
-Is it fit for what is needed now? and what do young people think of what they have been taught?
+Is it fit for what is needed now?
+And what do young people think of what they have been taught?
 These questions are challenging.
 I hope to make a small contribution to this debate.